Nova-Committee/Re-Avaritia/README.md

 ## **❗Attention:**
 * You&nbsp;<span style="color: #00ff00;"> **DEFINITELY CAN** </span>&nbsp;add the mod to your modpack.
 * Recipe viewing is supported via JEI.
-* You can add&nbsp;singularity by using json!
+* You can add&nbsp;singularity by using CraftTweaker and KubeJs!
 * You can add recipes by CraftTweaker!
 * You can add recipes by KubeJs!